awsdocs/elastic-beanstalk-samples/.ebextensions/aws_provided/security configuration/https-redirect-java-se/README.md

 ###################################################################################################
 #### This directory structure and configuration file inside your .ebextensions folder:
 #### nginx/conf.d/elasticbeanstalk/00_application.conf
-#### configures Nginx for Go environments to redirect HTTP requests on port 80 to HTTPS on port
+#### configures Nginx for Java SE environments to redirect HTTP requests on port 80 to HTTPS on
-#### 443 after you have configured your environment to support HTTPS connections.
+#### port 443 after you have configured your environment to support HTTPS connections.
 ####
 #### Configuring Your Elastic Beanstalk Environment's Load Balancer to Terminate HTTPS:
 ####  http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https-elb.html